Client:

 Oliver Mayger

-The interior design includes extensive upgrades and repositioning of two hotel buildings, a smaller lodge and all public spaces including bars, restaurants and extensive conferencing facilities across the site.
+The interior design includes extensive upgrades and repositioning of two hotel buildings, a smaller lodge and all public spaces across the site.

-Together Co-living references the ‘suburban’ location through subtle nods to suburban streetscapes and domestic homes, specifically the Californian Bungalow that is common in the area.
+Together Co-living’s design references its suburban Melbourne location through subtle nods to surrounding streetscapes and domestic homes, specifically the Californian Bungalow common in the area.

 Client: